Punisher: War Zone: Casting

+Filming

+Filming occurred from October 22 until December 14 in Montreal, Quebec, and in the nearby municipalities of Sainte-Anne-de-Bellevue, Brossard, Terrebonne, and Île Bizard.
+Principal photography for Punisher: War Zone was completed on December 27.

+Filming locations included Lionel-Groulx station, the Five Roses Flour Plant, the Old Port, John Abbott College, the Palais des congrès de Montréal, Chinatown, and the Champlain Bridge.
+Additional photography took place in Vancouver, British Columbia.
+A second unit filmed landmark shots in New York City.

+In order to evoke the look of the Punisher comics, Lexi Alexander and cinematographer Steve Gainer utilized highly-saturated colored lighting, with only three primary colors on screen at any given time.
+It was only after production wrapped that Alexander learned that the comics she had been sent had been accidentally printed in the wrong colors.
+She called the resulting look a "happy accident."
+Alexander also framed actors on the left or right-hand side of the frame, rather than the center, to evoke the appearance of comic panels.

 Creative conflicts

 The film was set for a September 12, 2008, release, but was pushed back three months to December 5, 2008.
 A teaser trailer was released on June 12, 2008.
 On July 25, Harry Knowles of Ain't It Cool News wrote an article claiming that Lexi Alexander had been removed as the film's director.
 A second trailer was revealed to the public at the San Diego ComicCon on the same day.
 Alexander did not make an appearance at the convention, which caused speculation from the fans who attended the film's panel to question whether her name had been taken off the film.
 On August 15, website Latino Review reported that Lionsgate would be editing the film to receive a PG-13 rating.
-The director of photography, Steve Gainer, later claimed that the film will be "R" and that Alexander is still on board the project.
+The director of photography, Steve Gainer, later claimed that the film would be "R" and that Alexander was still on board the project.
 On October 3, IGN confirmed that Alexander was not fired from the movie, based on an official statement they received from Lionsgate.
 In a December 2008 interview, Alexander confirmed that she had had serious battles with Lionsgate, but denied that she was ever officially off the film.
 "My name was never off, nor would I want it taken off, nor did I ever get a pink slip.
 The truth is that we had probably the same discussions that any other film has."
 Despite the much publicized discourse, Alexander says she is "extremely happy" with the final film: